 The research community or public should be informed.

 WVSOM shall take appropriate interim action to protect against any threat of harm to public health, federal funds and equipment, or the integrity of the research process.
 Interim action may include additional monitoring of the research process and the handling of federal funds and equipment, reassignment of personnel or of the responsibility for the handling of federal funds and equipment, additional review of research data and results or delaying publication.

-In the event the Associate Dean, VP for Administration, the Vice President for Academic Affairs and Dean, or any other administrator referenced in this procedure has an unresolved personal, professional, or financial conflict of interest with those involved with the inquiry or the investigation or if the allegation of research misconduct is against the administrator, then the WVSOM President shall designate another administrator to assume the duties of the conflicted administrator under this procedure.
+In the event the Assistant Vice President, VP for Administration, the Vice President for Academic Affairs and Dean, or any other administrator referenced in this procedure has an unresolved personal, professional, or financial conflict of interest with those involved with the inquiry or the investigation or if the allegation of research misconduct is against the administrator, then the WVSOM President shall designate another administrator to assume the duties of the conflicted administrator under this procedure.